mjordan/drupal_field_limit_tester/test_results/results.md

 !['Screenshot of multivalued field with drag and drop'](node_edit_form_drag_and_drop.png)

 Specifically, the drag-and-drop UI elements, which use JavaScript under the hood, did not render as expected.
-Instead, at the start of the form rendering process, Drupal temporarily reverted to the native HTML "row widget" weight assignment elements, only showing the expected drag-and-drop elements near the end of the form rendering process:
+Instead, at the start of the form rendering process, Drupal temporarily reverted to the native HTML "row widget" weight assignment elements:

 !['Screenshot of multivalued field with row widgets'](node_edit_form_with_row_widgets.png)

+The expected drag-and-drop UI elements eventually appeared near the end of the form rendering process.

 This behavior suggested that the JavaScript used to render the drag-and-drop UI elements was implicated in the very long scripting and rendering times shown in the donut chart above.
 To confirm this, I dug deeper in Chrome's Performance tool, which revealed that that the main JavaScript library loaded by the node edit form took approximately 30 seconds to execute of the 43 seconds required to render the edit form.